-This is the perfect floor for folks that want something in-between our Ashwood Distressed and Carbonized Antiqued floors as it is not quite grey and not quite brown.
-It is a nice blend of the two with high end handscraping and charming distressing for a modern yet cozy vibe.
+Walcott is the perfect floor for those desiring a color that's in-between our Ashwood and Carbonized bamboo floors, as it's not quite grey and not quite brown but a beautiful blend of the two.
+Featuring a handscraped, distressed surface, this floor offers a charmingly modern yet cozy vibe.

 We do not provide installation services but have no fear as there are many high-quality contractors in your state and the majority will be eager to provide a free estimate over the phone or in the comfort of your own home.
 We recommend that you check out our helpful article titled 7 Tips For Choosing A Floor Installer.